Discipleship

 Discipleship isn't one ministry - it is through and through all the ministries of the church.
 But there are some ministries specifically dedicated to growing disciples.

-Sunday School : Youth and adults gather for study, discussion and activities.
+Sunday School : Youth and adults gather for study, discussion and activities at 9am on Sunday mornings prior to worship.

 Kingdom Kids and SLY (St Luke's Youth): Our two youth ministries both integrate discipleship topics into their time and activities, with age-appropriate devotions and discussions.
 Our MS and HS youth also engage in service project, retreats, camp and other special events.